NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 (pie chart, type of images)

-Speaking of large collections, the award for largest collection on NeuroVault associated with a published article goes to ["Brain topography beyond parcellations: Local gradients of functional maps"](https://neurovault.org/collections/16103/) by Dohmatob et al. (2021).
+Speaking of large collections, the award for largest published collection goes to ["Brain topography beyond parcellations: Local gradients of functional maps"](https://neurovault.org/collections/16103/) by Dohmatob et al. (2021).
 This collection features a staggering 29,464 images.
 Impressive!

 ### Increasing NeuroVault adoption

-At this point, you might be under the impression that NeuroVault is unequivocally a success.
-Although, the activity of the platform is certainly impressive, there is much progress to be made.
+At this point, you might be under the impression that NeuroVault is unequivocal success.
+However, it's important to ask: *how common is it for researchers to upload their data to NeuroVault?*

-Using full text neuroimaging articles on PubMedCentral as a representative sample, we find that although the proportion of studies using NeuroVault to share their data has increased year to year, a large proportion of studies continue to only report peak coordinates in a table, limiting the potential re-use of their valuable data in the future!
+Using a representative sample of neuroimaging articles from PubMedCentral (fetching using (pubget)[https://github.com/neuroquery/pubget]), we find that although the proportion of studies using NeuroVault to share their data has increased year to year, **a large proportion of studies continue to only report peak coordinates in a table**!

 ![coords and coll by year](../images/00_coords_and_coll_by_year.png)

-Help us continue to increase NeuroVault use by sharing with your colleagues, and taking a few minutes to share your ideas with us in [our survey](https://tally.so/forms/wLP2Oj).
+Help us continue to increase NeuroVault use by sharing with your colleagues, and taking a few minutes to share your ideas on how to incentivize use in [our survey](https://tally.so/forms/wLP2Oj).

-### Linking NeuroVault data to scientific knowledge
+### Understanding the contents of NeuroVault studies

-To truly understand what is uploaded to NeuroVault, it helps to link published articles to the collections that contain the relevant data.
+To truly understand what types of studies are uploaded to NeuroVault, it helps to link collections to their corresponding published articles.

-However, a surprisingly small proportion of collections are ultimately linked to publications, in large part because most users upload data to NeuroVault prior to peer review, meaning they must must remember to go back and tag their collection with the final publication DOI.
+However, many articles are ultimately never linked to publications, in part because users often upload their data **prior to peer review**.
+This means one must remember to go back and associate their collection with the final publication.

-Indeed, the average time between when a collection is created and ultimately linked with a DOI is 154 days, with some collections taking over 4 years to get a DOI!
-Unfortunately, this sometimes never happens.
+Indeed, the average time between when a collection is created and finally linked with a DOI is 154 days, with some collections taking over 4 years to get a DOI!

 ![Time historgram](../images/time_hist.png)

-Using a couple tricks, however, we can infer the most likely article to be associated with a collection.
-By searching PubMed for NeuroVault titles, and searching full text of published articles for NeuroVault links, we're able to link several hundred more collections, increasing the number of collections with a DOI to XXX (~25%)!
+By searching the published literature, however, we can infer the most likely article to be associated with a collection.
+Using a few related methods, we were able to link several hundred more collections, increasing the number of collections with a DOI to XXX (~25%)!

 ![Linking collections with DOIs](../images/11_collections_pmid.png)

-This is likely an underestimate, but suggests a substantial proportion of uploads go on to be published.
+This is likely an underestimate, but suggests that an encouraging number of NeuroVault collections go on to be published.

 ### Is NeuroVault data representative of the literature?

-Now that we have linked as many collections to DOIs as possible, we can ask: **what cognitive concepts do articles on NeuroVault study?**
+Now we can ask: **what cognitive concepts do articles on NeuroVault study?**

 ![Word cloud](../images/09_cogat_count.png)

-Just from looking at the most commonly used words in articles in NeuroVault, we can that a wide variety of topics are covered, with working memory being the most commonly studies subject.
+Looking at the most commonly used words in articles in NeuroVault, we can see that a wide variety of topics are covered, with **working memory** being the most commonly studied subject.

-But, is this representative of the literature at large?
-To answer this question, we can compare the distribution of topics derived using a larger sample of fMRI literature (XXX studies from PubMedCentral), and compare the number of NeuroVault collections that load onto each topic.
+But, *is this representative of the literature at large?*

+To answer this question, we can compare the distribution of topics derived using a large sample of the fMRI literature (XXX studies from PubMedCentral), to the distribution of those same topics using only articles linked to NeuroVault collections.

 ![topic distribution](../images/2b_barchart_topics_fmri-vs-neurovault.png)

 Unsurprisingly, working memory is the most studied topic in both samples.
 It also seems that many commonly studies topics are well represented in NeuroVault.

-However, many popular topics from the general literature seem to be under-represented in NeuroVault.
-In particular, topics related to "depression", "epilepsy", "recovery", "ms" as well as other clinically relevant terms are under-represented.
+However, **many popular topics from the general literature seem to be under-represented in NeuroVault**.
+In particular, topics related to "depression", "epilepsy", "recovery", "ms" as well as other clinically relevant terms.

 This indicates we can do a better job as basic science researchers in reaching out to clinical researchers, to ensure they contribute their valuable data to open access repositories, such as NeuroVault.

 ### Is NeuroVault data *re-used*?